zenml-io/zenml/docs/book/mlops_stacks/container_registries/default.md

 ---

-The Default container registry is a [container registry](./overview.md) flavor comes built-in with ZenML and allows container registry URIs of any format.
+The Default container registry is a [container registry](./overview.md) flavor which comes built-in with ZenML and allows container registry URIs of any format.

 ## When to use it